Erika McEntarfer: New nominee for commissioner of labor of statistics position

 The Bureau's deputy commissioner, William Wiatrowski, was named as McEntarfer's acting successor.
 On August 11, Trump nominated E.J.
 Antoni to replace McEntarfer as commissioner.
-In contrast to McEntarfer, Antoni had no experience in government, no substantive academic work, and a track record of echoing Trump rhetoric and lauding Trump.
+In contrast to McEntarfer, Antoni had no experience in government, no substantive academic work, and a track record of echoing Trump rhetoric and lauding Trump, including having a since-deleted homophobic and misogynist Twitter account.
+After criticism of Antoni's nomination and Twitter account, Trump withdrew the nomination in September.
+Wiatrowski continued to serve as interim commissioner as of February 2026.